Moebius syndrome: Signs and symptoms

 Children with Möbius syndrome may have delayed speech because of paralysis of muscles that move the lips, soft palate and tongue root.
 However, with speech therapy, most people with Möbius syndrome can develop understandable speech.
 Möbius syndrome has been associated with increased occurrence of the symptoms of autism.
-Some children with Möbius syndrome are mistakenly labeled as intellectually disabled because of their expressionless faces, strabismus and frequent drooling.

 Social and lifestyle effects

 Möbius syndrome does not prevent individuals from experiencing personal and professional success.
 Due to the importance of facial expression and smiling in social interaction, the inability to form either can lead to individuals with Möbius being perceived as unhappy, unfriendly or uninterested in conversations.
 Individuals who are familiar with Möbius patients such as family or friends can recognize other signals of emotion such as body language, to the point that they sometimes report forgetting that the person has facial paralysis.
-Indeed, people with Möbius syndrome are often adept at compensating for a lack of expression by using body language, posture, and vocal tone to convey emotion.
+People with Möbius syndrome are often adept at compensating for a lack of expression by using body language, posture, and vocal tone to convey emotion.